NCI900-Training-Organisation/intro-to-parallel-programming/python/README.md

 qsub 1_cachePapi.pbs
 ```

-Are you getting linear performance for a third and fourth call?
+Are you getting linear peformance for third and fourth call?

 ## Vector Parallelism

 ![](figs/vectorPrallelism.drawio.png)

-### How does vectorization influence performance?
+### How does vectorization influence peformance?

-We will use `Numba` to vectorize Python code.
+We will use `Numba` to vectorrize python code.

 ```
 qsub 2_vectorize.pbs